 Central Breath Testing (CBT)

-After an arrest for DUI, the arresting officer will request that the person submit to a chemical test for intoxication and inform the subject that, should he or she refuse, his or her driver’s license will be subject to suspension for the period required by law.
+After an arrest for DUI, the arresting officer will request that the person submits to a chemical test for intoxication.
+If the person refuses, the officer will inform the subject that, should he or she continue to refuse, his or her driver’s license will be subject to suspension for the period required by law.

 For a breath test or urine test, the suspect is usually taken to the Central Breath Testing Unit (often called “CBT” or “CBTU”), a facility managed by the Hillsborough County Sheriff’s Office.

 The breath test is administered by an Alcohol Breath Analysis Technician (often called the Breath Test Operator).

 CBT is located at the Orient Road Jail in Hillsborough County.
 At CBT, breath alcohol tests are administered.
 In some cases, the breath-alcohol test might be administered at a mobile facility or transported to the scene in a patrol vehicle.

 Attorney for a Breath Test at CBT in Hillsborough County, FL

 If you were arrested for DUI in Hillsborough County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
 Our main office is located in downtown Tampa, FL.

 Our DUI defense attorneys understand the procedures used at the central breath testing unit in Hillsborough County, FL, and the most common mistakes made by HCSO’s alcohol breath analysis technicians.

 Whether you were arrested for a first DUI or a second or subsequent offense, we can help.
 The rules for breath testing, blood testing, and urine testing are complicated.
 Let us put our experience to work for youo.